How to Protect Your Home and Not Break Your Budget Series – Week 3

 Your policy rate will vary depending on your property’s flood risk, how much insurance you purchase, and what is covered.
-There is usually a 30-day waiting period from the purchased date until you’re covered.
+There is usually a 30-day waiting period from the purchase date until you’re covered.

 You can buy a maximum coverage of $250,000 for buildings and up to $100,000 for contents.
 For those buildings worth more than $250,000, then you can increase your coverage to $750,000.
 The policy needs to be renewed every year.

 What is considered a flood and what is not?

 The definition of a “flood” is very specific when it comes to insurance.
 It’s considered a temporary condition with water or mud that affects normally dry land.

 However, this is important:

 - To be considered a flood, the damage has to affect two or more properties, NOT just your property.

 - If it’s only your property, then two or more acres of land need to be affected.

 On the flip side, a policy won’t cover a situation when it’s only your basement filling up with water after experiencing inundating rain.
 Even wind-driven rain through your roof or wall is not considered flood-related.

 That’s why you need to make sure your gutters are not clogged and your yard is properly draining since any damage like that is all on you.